-- 3.7.10.1 "Conflict of Interest" is defined as any relationship, whether family, financial or otherwise, that might influence a DAME to act, either knowingly or unknowingly, in a manner that does not hold the safety of the flying public as the primary and highest priority. - 3.7.10.2 All DAMEs are held to be in a "perceived conflict of interest' if they have any relationships within the aviation industry that could unduly influence their medical examinations.
-To avoid a "real conflict of interest', it is imperative that DAMEs strictly adhere to the policy and guidelines contained in the MCAR and in this manual.
+- 3.7.10.1 "Conflict of Interest" is defined as any relationship, whether family, financial or otherwise, that might influence a DAME to act, either knowingly or unknowingly, in a manner that does not hold the safety of the flying public as the primary and highest priority. - 3.7.10.2 All DAMEs are held to be in a "perceived conflict of interest', it is imperative that DAMEs strictly adhere to the policy and guidelines contained in the MCAR and in this manual.
 Lack of adherence to the manual may result in a suspension or cancellation of a DAME's designation.
-The following are examples (not exhaustive) of situations that could be considered potential conflict of interest for the DAME:
+The following are examples (not exhaustive) of situations that could be considered potential conflict of interest for the DAME: - The DAME's level of financial interest in aviation training organisations (ATOs) or air operators; - The DAME's direct involvement in company ownership of ATOs or air operators; - The DAME owning a substantial number of voting shares of the abovementioned companies; - The DAME having family ties with abovementioned company owners; and

-- ➤ The DAME's level of financial interest in aviation training organisations (ATOs) or air operators; - ➤ The DAME's direct involvement in company ownership of ATOs or air operators; - ➤ The DAME owning a substantial number of voting shares of the abovementioned companies; - ➤ The DAME having family ties with abovementioned company owners; and - ➤ Any privileges or favors which could bias the DAME's ability to conduct his or her duties. - 3.7.10.3 In order to determine whether conflict of interest is real or perceived, each prospective DAME will submit a declaration for any perceived conflict of interest of which they have knowledge (which must be attached to their application). - 3.7.10.4 Should any DAME come into a situation that they feel might constitute a "real conflict of interest", the circumstances must be immediately reported to the DCA Medical Assessor for review, before commencing any of their designated duties. - 3.7.10.5 The final authority for deciding whether there is any conflict of interest that might affect the DAME's ability to conduct flight checks in an impartial manner rests with the Medical Assessor.
+- Any privileges or favors which could bias the DAME's ability to conduct his or her duties. - 3.7.10.3 In order to determine whether conflict of interest is real or perceived, each prospective DAME will submit a declaration for any perceived conflict of interest of which they have knowledge (which must be attached to their application). - 3.7.10.4 Should any DAME come into a situation that they feel might constitute a "real conflict of interest", the circumstances must be immediately reported to the DCA Medical Assessor for review, before commencing any of their designated duties. - 3.7.10.5 The final authority for deciding whether there is any conflict of interest that might affect the DAME's ability to conduct flight checks in an impartial manner rests with the Medical Assessor.